Followers

 Clash of Titans

 There, Fraser’s elite force clashed head-on with their American counterparts, the Virginia and Pennsylvania riflemen led by Colonel Daniel Morgan.
 Morgan’s riflemen wielded long rifles with grooved barrels that allowed for accurate fire over distances of more than one hundred yards.
 Fraser's brigade consisted of the best marksmen in the British Army.
-The lead flew as the top soldiers from both armies exchanged fire, and ultimately, Morgan’s force was pushed back, creating an opportunity to exploit the situation and maneuver around the American flank.
+The lead flew as the top soldiers from each side exchanged fire, and ultimately, Morgan’s force was pushed back, creating an opportunity to exploit the situation and maneuver around the American flank.

 Dan Morgan